 This class comprises the births of human beings.
 E67 Birth is a biological event focusing on the context of people coming into life.
-(E63 Beginning of Existence comprises the coming into life of any living being).
+(E63 Beginning of Existence comprises the coming into life of any living being.)

-Twins, triplets etc. are typically brought into life by the same instance of E67 Birth.
-The introduction of E67 Birth as a documentation element allows the description of a range of family relationships in a simple model.
-Suitable extensions may describe more details and the complexity of motherhood with the intervention of modern medicine.
-In this model, the biological father is not seen as a necessary participant in the birth.
+Twins, triplets, etc. are brought into life by the same instance of E67 Birth.
+The introduction of the E67 Birth event as a documentation element allows the description of a range of family relationships in a simple model.
+Suitable extensions may describe more details and the complexity of motherhood since the advent of modern medicine.
+In this model, the biological father is not seen as a necessary participant in the E67 Birth.